at a glance

 This article reviews information about the different Priority Health plans, costs, and coverage options available in Michigan.

-Priority Health offers Medicare Advantage HMO-POS and PPO plans.
-Here’s an overview of each type.
+Priority Health offers Medicare Advantage Health Maintainence Organization (HMO), Preferred Provider Organization (PPO), and Special Needs Plans (SNPs).
+Here’s an overview of each plan type offered by Priority Health..

 Priority Health Medicare Advantage HMO plans have agreements with doctors, hospitals, pharmacies, and other healthcare providers to offer health and medical services to people with Medicare.
 These agreements qualify their services as in-network benefits.